FMSoftCN/hybridos/device-side/hfcl/README.md

 The key features of HFCL are follow:

 * It acts as the framework for HybridOS native app.
-* It provides a complete set of rich views with support for Cascading Style Sheet.
+* It provides a complete set of rich views with support for CSS (Cascading Style Sheet).
 * It is the foundation of Hybrid App Engine.
 * It is cross multiple windowing platforms including MiniGUI, Windows, macOS, Gtk+, and others.

 ## Current status

 At present, HFCL is under development actively.
-We do not recommend the use of HFCL in real products.
+We do not recommend to use HFCL in real products.

 ## Building for Ubuntu Linux 16.04